-It’s important to Google that it favors pages that work well, are fast to use, and have a good user experience.
+It’s important to Google that it favors pages that work well, are fast to use, and offer a good user experience.
 Google Core Web Vitals is a new tool that allows you to check if your own pages are on the search engine’s mind.
 Web vitals values can be tested with many different analysis tools.

 Web Vitals values are: